The Framer's Workshop – 2439 Channing Way, Berkeley, CA 94704 • (510) 849–4444

 When my mother was diagnosed with terminal cancer, I contacted an adult "dream wish" organization (www.dreamfoundation.com) to have her receive a phone call from her favorite performer, Tony Bennett.
 They went to work on my behalf and although they were unable to arrange a phone call due to his schedule, this numbered lithograph, signed "To June, with pleasure, Tony Bennett" came shortly after.
 My mother was beside herself with joy.
 She'd long wanted a piece of his artwork but it was beyond her financial reach.
 The piece was so exquisite that there was only ONE person and place I trusted with this treasure and that was Kirstie at The Framer's Workshop.
 I do not have a trained eye and totally trusted her to frame it "as if she were putting it in her home."
 She spent a LONG time trying out molding after molding, taking pictures of the final choices to see how it would look.
 With her experienced eye, she could tell if a molding was too big, too busy, not wide enough, not the right color, and so on.
 My mother is so ill that Kirstie rushed it through within two days so that my mom can enjoy it for as many days as she has left.
 I am so happy with the results, I have placed the piece under lighting, and it draws "gasps" from those who come to visit.
 Thank you so much for helping with completing my mom's dream. --Rosie Simms

 Children love framing their artwork at The Framer's Workshop.
 Magda chose this black ready-made frame with a white mat to frame her sea scape.
 "I framed my pastel drawing to make my bedroom more interesting and colorful," she says.
 "I made my drawing at ArtWorks Fine Arts Studio in San Francisco.
-I loved woring with Elisabeth at the shop.
-It was a lot of fun!"
-Jill L'Esperance had this 1930’s blueprint custom framed.
-Jill says, “My daughter’s boyfriend’s family once owned a kerosene lantern manufacturing business, The Dietz Company.
-While cleaning an attic, the family recently came across a series of antique product blueprints.
-This is the first in a series that we plan to frame.
-This one is a plan for a kerosene lantern, and is dated 1934.
-I brought this in for framing because I can count on you to take extra special care of my artwork and by framing it you turn it into something beautiful and permanent.”
+I loved working with Elisabeth at the shop.
+It was a lot of fun!

 One of our youngest do-it-yourself framing customers,